For pre-intermediate/intermediate English language students, suitable for teenagers and adults.

 This is a stand-alone study-book.
 There is no teacher’s manual, no workbook, no media, and no need for photocopying.

-Photos – In addition are a number of photos which can be used to further illustrate each celebration.
-Hover and click over a photo to get a larger version, which can easily be projected to a classroom screen, enabling students to gain a deeper insight, and perhaps prompting a little more classroom discussion.
+PHOTOS – In addition are a number of photos which can be used to further illustrate each celebration.
+Hover and click over a photo to get a larger version, which can easily be projected to a classroom screen, enabling students to gain a deeper insight, and perhaps prompting a little more classroom discussion (these are available for each unit from the dropdown menu on the homepage).

-Links – Lastly are some links to other websites which afford much greater detail of each celebration, both for students and teacher.
+LINKS – Lastly are some links to other websites which afford much greater detail of each celebration, both for students and teacher.
 Most links are for wikipedia pages and, whilst some wiki information needs to be treated with caution, it is a rich source of accessible data.
 Plus wikipedia has links to multiple languages which may well be of use to students.
-There are also links to several live webcams from around the world, which can give a ‘real-time flavor’ to the classroom.
+There are also links to several live webcams from around the world, which can give a ‘real-time flavor’ to the classroom (these are available for each unit from the dropdown menu on the homepage).

 Each unit is a self-contained lesson, and units can be conducted in any order.
 American English and British English is used as appropriate, in deference to the location of each celebration.